Whole vs. Term Life Insurance in 2024: Differences Explained (+What You Need)

 Risks and Benefits of Whole Life Insurance

 On the surface, whole life coverage can seem like an exclusive investment for the top-earners crowd.
-However, you may want to take a deeper look at these benefits of whole life insurance before making your decision:
+However, whole life coverage never expires as long as you keep paying the minimum premium amount as stated by your company.
+Take a deeper look at these benefits of whole life insurance:

 - Locked-In Premiums: Whole life insurance rates will never increase as you get older, and you can lock in the lowest rates if you buy coverage before you turn 40.